Rightpoint/Raizlabs-Cocoa-Style/README.md

                delegate:(id<RZCollectionListTableViewDataSourceDelegate>)delegate
 ```

-- when the first parameter is not as long as the latter ones, left-align all lines.
+When the first parameter is not as long as the latter ones, left-align all lines.
 (This is what Xcode’s default auto-format behavior, so it runs the least risk of being changed by mistake later.)

 ```
 - (void)align:(BOOL)this